Gardens & Castles of Scotland

-Visit gardens and castles from Edinburgh to Aberdeen
+Visit gardens and castles from St. Andrew's to Aberdeen

 Herbaceous borders, Walled gardens, Castle & Cottage gardens, Vegetable potagers, Woodland trails, Wildlife, Historical collectors and collections, Wildflower meadows and Roses.